 Allan B. Melicor, M.D.

-Related to his mission with MMI, Dr. Allan Melicor stated:
+Related to his mission with Medical Ministry International, Dr. Allan Melicor stated:

 "We are gathering to show the love of Christ through our words and deeds.
 As we are representing Jesus to the people, our behavior needs to represent our faith.
 We ask that you pray in preparation for this project.
 Please pray that the people we are going to help and our local partners can discover God through the service we will share with them.
 We will be praying that your preparation and departure from North America to Philippines goes well as we work together to meet the physical and spiritual needs of our neighbors."

 This is Jan, our Philippines project miracle baby.
-He is 27 days old here when he arrived to our Project Team, sent to us by the governor of the province with a non-reducible hernia.
-He was gravely ill when the team saw him.
-Had we not been there, he would have no chance because the closest surgeon was 5 hours away and the family could not afford to take the baby there and he would not have survived the trip.
-God placed our team at the right place at the right time.
+In the photo, he just arrived to our Project Team when he was 27-days-old.
+He was sent to us by the governor of the province with a non-reducible hernia.
+He was gravely ill.
+Had our team not been available, he would likely have not have survived.
+The closest local surgeon was 5 hours away, the family could not afford to take the baby there.
+We believe God placed our team at the right place at the right time.
 He underwent emergency surgery and did very well.

-Amazing before and after photos show the life changing work of MMI Canada for this Philippino man.
-He is 45 year old man with a goiter that has been slowly increasing in size the past 14 years.
-Praise the Lord surgery went well.
-The patient was discharged two days after his surgery.
+Amazing "before and after" photos show the life changing work of Medical Ministry International for this Philippino man.
+He is a 45-year-old man who had a goiter that was slowly increasing in size for 14 years.
+The surgery was successful, and the patient was discharged two days after his surgery.

-MMI's lead staff person in the Philippines, Dr. Allan Melicor and the Team has worked in the Philippines for over 15 years.
-Serving patients and making their lives healthier and more meaningful is always our ultimate goal.
+Medical Ministry International's lead staff in the Philippines, Dr. Allan Melicor, and the team has worked in the Philippines for over 15 years.
+Serving patients and helping to make their lives healthier and more meaningful is always our ultimate goal!

 Aguinaldo & Mayoyao

-Aguinaldo in the region of Eastern Visayas is a city in Philippines - some 413 mi (or 665 km) South-East of Manila, the country's capital.
-Mayoyao, officially the Municipality of Mayoyao is a 4th class municipality in the province of Ifugao, Philippines.
+Aguinaldo is in the region of Eastern Visayas, Philippines.
+It is about 413 miles (or 665 km) South-East of Manila, the country's capital.
 According to the 2015 census, it has a population of 17,331 people.

-This is a surgical and dental project for two weeks with a mid-project break in between sites.
-Surgery and dental clinic will be conducted at a government facility.
-Both services are not readily available to the people due to the lack of adequate facilities and competent personnel.
-The project shall address these crucial needs in these two localities.
+These projects include surgical and dental care.
+Both services are not readily available to the population due to the lack of adequate facilities and trained personnel.
+The project will address some crucial needs in these two localities.

 211 m (692 ft.)